 Newcastle Art Gallery's collection presents a comprehensive overview of Australian art from colonial times to the present day.
 Accentuated by several key pieces of historical importance, a diverse range of Indigenous bark paintings and the nation's finest collections of twentieth century Japanese ceramics and Australian ceramics, Newcastle Art Gallery's collection is of national significance.

-The collection began in 1945 when Dr Roland Pope, an ophthalmic surgeon from Sydney, promised to bequest his collection to Newcastle on the condition that an art gallery was constructed.
+The collection began in 1945 when Dr Roland Pope, an ophthalmic surgeon from Sydney with familial connections to Newcastle, promised to bequest his collection to Newcastle on the condition that an art gallery was constructed.
 The Gallery opened under the name of 'Newcastle City Art Gallery' in 1957 on the second floor of the War Memorial Cultural Centre, adjacent to the Gallery's current home.
 In the mid-1970s the Gallery's current building was constructed and was officially opened by Her Majesty Queen Elizabeth II on Friday 11 March 1977.
 Read more about the Gallery's history on the History page.

 There are over 7000 works of art currently in the Gallery's collection, celebrating a wide variety of styles and mediums.
 Within our main collecting areas of Ceramics, Painting, Photography, Prints & Drawings, Sculpture and Video & New Media both colonial and contemporary works are represented, celebrating Novocastrian, Australian (Indigenous and non-Indigenous) and at times international artists.
-Key artists include: Arthur Boyd, Daniel Boyd, Rupert Bunny, Judy Cassab, Grace Cossington Smith, John Coburn, Virginia Cuppaidge, Destiny Deacon, William Dobell, Rosalie Gascgoine, Bill Henson, Emily Kame Kngwarreye, Tracey Moffatt, Margaret Olley, John Olsen, Patricia Piccinini, Gwyn Hanssen Pigott, Margaret Preston, Lloyd Rees, Brian Robinson, Julie Rrap, Alex Seton, Ken Thaiday, Brett Whiteley, Michael Zavros as well as an extensive Australian and Japanese ceramics collection including the prestigious Sodeisha collection.
+Key artists include: Carl Andre, Arthur Boyd, Daniel Boyd, Rupert Bunny, Judy Cassab, Grace Cossington Smith, John Coburn, Virginia Cuppaidge, Destiny Deacon, William Dobell, Rosalie Gascoigne, Bill Henson, Nora Heyson, Emily Kame Kngwarreye, Clement Meadmore, Tracey Moffatt, Joseph Lycett, Hilda Rix-Nicholas, Margaret Olley, John Olsen, Bronwyn Oliver, Patricia Piccinini, Gwyn Hanssen Pigott, Margaret Preston, Lloyd Rees, Brian Robinson, Julie Rrap, Alex Seton, Dr Ken Thaiday Snr, Brett Whiteley, Michael Zavros as well as an extensive Australian and Japanese ceramics collection including the prestigious Sodeisha collection.
 The collection is managed and developed by the Gallery's Curatorial team.